tanaybasak/designsystem/scss/components/button/readme.md

 Snippet of secondary-small html

-For secondary-small-danger
+For secondary-danger-small

-Snippet of secondary-small-danger html
+Snippet of secondary-danger-small html

 For ghost